cpb/pull_request_templates/README.md

 ## Configuration

-To support multiple templates and automatically select the right one based on changed files, add a `config.yml` file to your template directory:
+To support multiple templates and automatically select the right one based on changed files, add a `config.yml` file to your template directory.
+You can use either file-based templates or inline templates (or both).

+### File-based Templates

+Reference existing `.md` files in your template directory:

 ```yaml
 # .github/PULL_REQUEST_TEMPLATE/config.yml